FagnerMartinsBrack/overview/Introduction.md

 I've been through a few cycles in the software industry where [Old Is the New New](https://www.youtube.com/watch?v=AbgsfeGvg3E).
 Whatever you're doing, it's probably the same thing I've seen before, only with a new name.

+One interesting thing that people told me in my previous roles is that I don't need to be managed.
+Maybe that's because I have experience on working on teams with diverse skillsets and personalities.
+For that reason, I've developed the ability to predict potential interpersonal issues that either myself or somebody else may encounter.
+That allows me to help raising expectations clearly and early to the relevant stakeholders

 ## What I expect from the company and my peers

 * To allow me to learn and fail safely, as much as I'll allow you too.